-Proposal ideas are tough—they need to be romantic, but not too cheesy.
+Coming up with perfect wedding proposal ideas is tough—they need to be romantic, but not too cheesy.
 Special, but not over-thought.
+Do you do it in an intimate setting or a grand gesture?
 Luckily, there are tons of lovey-dovey things to do in Los Angeles, whether you want to pop the question at a romantic restaurant, on one the best beaches in LA or even at a comedy club.
-Here, our best bets for proposal spots sure to make your partner swoon.
+To help you make the best of it, here are our best wedding proposal ideas in LA that are sure to make your partner swoon.

 This rooftop bistro is one of the prettiest in town—patterned tile floors, dead-on view of the Central Library, potted trees full of twinkly lights, not to mention beautiful Downtown locals, plus a hundred of their closest friends.
 Inside, the eclectic French décor displays a series of tasteful boudoir paintings over the bar and a scattering of plush sofas.
 It's the perfect place to propose in front of an audience—with celebratory bubbly close at hand.